Teaching

 Volunteer Co-instructor

-Graduate student mentor, 2019-present
+Graduate student mentor, 2019-2023

 Undergraduate mentor to senior capstone projects, Department of Sociology